How can I automate patching and deployment of desktop images?

 Start time: From the drop-down lists, select the time to start.
 Day hours are recommended.

-Repeat: From the drop-down list, select the recurring schedule, for example, Weekly (recommended).
+Repeat: From the drop-down list, select the recurring schedule, for example, Monthly (recommended).

 -